 Military Service Deferment Eligibility Requirements

-You may defer repayment of your loan(s) if you meet the definitions in Section 6 of (1) "Serving on active duty during a war or other military operation or national emergency", or (2) performing "qualifying National Guard duty during a war or other military operation or national emergency", and for an additional 180 days following the completion of your qualifying military service.
+You may defer repayment of your loan(s) (1) while you meet the definitions in Section 6 of (a) "Serving on active duty during a war or other military operation or national emergency", or (b) performing "qualifying National Guard duty during a war or other military operation or national emergency", and (2) for an additional 180 days following the completion of your qualifying military service.

 You must provide your loan holder with a copy of your military orders or a written statement from your commanding or personnel officer, or you must have your commanding or personnel officer certify in Section 4 on this form.